LoveDuckie/silverstripe-social-meta-tags/README.md

 3. Submit a pull request (PR) with a clear description of the changes.

 Please discuss significant changes with the maintainers before submitting a PR.

----

-This `README` now has a polished structure, improved readability, and a professional tone, ensuring it is engaging for developers while providing all necessary details.